deepakbastola/AI_Science_Medicine/Google Colab/ReadMe.md

 plt.imshow(W)
 ```
 These lines modify the image `W` by assigning different values to specific regions.
 The first line assigns a value of 1 to the first channel (red channel) for the first 10 rows.
 The second line assigns a value of 1 to the second channel (green channel) for rows 40 to 50.
 The third line assigns a value of 1 to the third channel (blue channel) for a specific rectangular region.
 Then, the modified image `W` is displayed using `imshow()`, resulting in a multi-colored image.

-I hope this explanation helps you understand the code!